tejasarya12/newly_thread/README.md

 <h1>2.to run exicute :</h1>

+download ollama desktop
+exicute in cmd :
+ollama pull tinyllama (or any suitable model , tinyllama is light weight so i have choosen it ) ollama run tinyllama ( to check if model has been installed successfully) /bye (to exit)

+NOTE : download only if you have a gpu support (refer deepseek-ocr webpage for the spec needed ) ollama pull deepseek-ocr ( to get deepseek ocr )

 python -m venv venv
 .\venv\Scripts\activate
 pip install -r requirements.txt

+run download_vosk_model.py to get a proper voice intake.

  cd "d:\ai orch thread"; .\venv\Scripts\activate; cd "ai-orch-thread"; python .\config_threaded.py